Total Petition Signatures

 Upon receiving the Resignation of the HOS, the PM advises the Speaker of the House of Representatives that the HOS has resigned.
 Should the HOS choose not to resign the PM must dismiss the HOS immediately.

-Should the incumbent HOS or HOS elect reply that they do not wish to continue, then the HOS automatically falls to the second in line with third candidate becoming the deputy and the process continues.
+Should the Incumbent HOS or HOS Elect reply that they do not wish to continue, then the HOS automatically falls to the second in line with third candidate becoming the deputy and the process continues.

 DISMISSAL OF THE HEAD OF STATE

 Currently the Prime Minister can dismiss the Governor-General without warning.
-It is suggested that removal of the Head of State can occur:

-• Should the first vote of no confidence fail, the PM may request a second vote by the federal parliament. but that will be the final vote the PM can seek for that term of office
+- Should the first vote of no confidence fail, the PM may request a second vote within 48 Hours, this time by a Joint sitting of both houses of the Federal parliament.
+However, this is the final time the PM can seek a vote of no confidence with that term of office.

 Should this second vote fail the PM has a two options:

-• Call a half senate election
+- Call a half senate election

 DISMISSAL OF THE GOVERNMENT